PAIDiPaidThis.com

 What is the single best way to keep the cost down?

 Act immediately.
 Fast treatment is both cheaper and safer, because catching the toxin early can avoid the intensive care that makes severe poisoning so expensive.
-Ring a vet or the Animal PoisonLine the moment you suspect it.
+Ring a vet or the Animal PoisonLine the moment you suspect it, and do not wait to see if symptoms develop first.

 Can a charity help if I can't afford treatment?

 Possibly.
-PDSA and RSPCA schemes help owners on certain benefits, and some vets offer payment plans.
-In a genuine emergency, call the nearest practice and be honest about your situation so they can advise on options.
+PDSA and RSPCA schemes help owners on certain benefits, and some vets offer payment plans directly.
+In a genuine emergency, call the nearest practice and be honest about your situation straight away so they can talk you through the options rather than delaying treatment while you worry about the cost.

 Does keeping my pet insured really save money on poisoning?

-Yes, because poisoning bills are unpredictable and can run high in severe cases.
+Yes, because poisoning bills are unpredictable and can run high in the severe cases involving antidotes or hospitalisation.
 A standard policy covers accidental poisoning, so you pay only the excess rather than the full, variable cost of emergency care.
+It is worth checking your policy covers out-of-hours treatment specifically, as some have separate terms for that.